SY-24/SMG-SMG2-Model-Extracts/README.md

 # SMG-SMG2-Model-Extracts
-Extracted models from SMG and SMG2 for modders to use.
+Extracted models that modders can use in SMG or SMG2.

 Use the Issues page to request models.